 Chartwells - Food Service

-Food is a big part of everyone’s well-being and (district) students need a place to eat where they can connect with others, recharge, and enjoy a sense of happiness in their school.
+Food is a big part of everyone’s well-being, and students need a place to eat where they can connect with others, recharge, and enjoy a sense of happiness in their school.
 That’s why we serve food kids love to eat and create programs that encourage fun and discovery.

-Chartwells is our food service partner, working with (district).
-Our goal every day is to make sure that (district) students leave the cafeteria happier and healthier than when they came in!
-To learn more about our food service partner, visit Chartwells website.
+Chartwells is MPS' food service partner.
+Our goal every day is to make sure that students leave the cafeteria happier and healthier than when they came in!
+To learn more about our food service partner, visit the Chartwells website.

 Forms and Menus